-Q2 Which of the following profiles is NOT a suitable client for the Family Asset Transfer Plan?
+Which of the following profiles is NOT a suitable client for the Family Asset Transfer Plan?

-- i.
-An individual that relies on a large portion of his/her non-registered assets for living expenses. - ii.
-An individual that has sizeable non-registered assets and is not dependent on these assets for living expenses. - iii.
-An individual that has significant taxable investment income and is keen on finding a more tax efficient investment vehicle.

-- a) i only d) None of the above
+- i) An individual that relies on a large portion of his/her non-registered assets for living expenses. - ii) An individual that has sizeable non-registered assets and is not dependent on these assets for living expenses. - iii) An individual that has significant taxable investment income and is keen on finding a more tax efficient investment vehicle. - a) i) only d) All of the above b) ii) only e) None of the above c) iii) only

-- b) ii only

-- c) iii only